nWODT-Cobalt/uxa/Library/Taxonomy for Component States/Taxonomy for Component States.md

 ### Conventions

-States are organized into “state categories”.
-Each state name is unique.
+- States are organized into state categories
+- Each state name is unique
+- Within a category, states are sorted by frequency of use; the first state being the default value for that category

 ### Sources

 - [All the user-facing states](https://ericwbailey.website/published/all-the-user-facing-states/)
 - [W3C](https://www.w3.org/TR/WCAG21/#dfn-states)
-- Major vendors component libraries and guidelines
+- Vendors component libraries and guidelines

 ## Taxonomy